 What about running vCenter Server on vSAN you might ask.
 Isn’t there a dependency?
 While vCenter Server is the most common way to interact with a vSAN cluster, much of the vSAN control plane resides across the hosts that make up the cluster.
 The data path, and all low-level activities such as object management, health, and performance monitoring are all independent of vCenter Server.

 If the management cluster needs to be powered down, this can be easily shut down now in the vCenter Server User Interface using the vSAN Cluster Shutdown workflow.
-It is also available programmatically when using PowerCLI 13.1 with vSAN 8 U1. vSAN also can accommodate a vCenter Server instance that has been restored from a backup, or a pristine vCenter Server that has been rebuilt to replace an unavailable vCenter Server.
+It is also available programmatically when using PowerCLI 13.1 with vSAN 8 U1 or later. vSAN also can accommodate a vCenter Server instance that has been restored from a backup, or a pristine vCenter Server that has been rebuilt to replace an unavailable vCenter Server.
 See the topic “Replacing vCenter Server on Existing vCenter Server” in the vSAN Operations Guide for more information.

 Summary